StevenMMortimer/rdfp/README.md

 ### Setup Custom Targeting Keys and Values

 DFP allows traffickers to create custom tags to better target line items on their site.
-Below is an example creating a Key and populating with a data.frame of Values.
+For example, a certain section of the site or search term used by a visitor can be encoded as custom targeting keys and values that can later be used when creating orders and line items, and evaluating potential inventory.
+See the following link for Google's explanation on their uses: ([https://support.google.com/dfp\\\_premium/answer/188092?hl=en](https://support.google.com/dfp\_premium/answer/188092?hl=en))

 ``` r